Phase Diagram and Crossover Phases of Topologically Ordered Graphene Zigzag Nanoribbons: Role of Localization Effects: Strongly disordered and strongly repulsive phases

 \section{Strongly disordered and strongly repulsive phases}

-We discuss the strongly disordered phase in region $\Gamma/U\gg 1$ (see Fig. \ref{phase_diagram_2}(e)).
-The topological order is destroyed once the disorder strength reaches a sufficiently large value (e.g., $\beta = 0$ at $(U,\Gamma, \delta N) = (t,15t, 0)$).
-In this region the edge charge-transfer correlations and charge fractionalization are not well-defined, which implies that TEE is zero.
-In Fig. \ref{Fluc2}(a), site occupation numbers in weak ($\Gamma = 0.03 t$) and strong ($\Gamma = 15 t$) disorder regimes are shown side by side to highlight the difference, where the ones in strong disorder regime highly fluctuate from site to site.
-Edge magnetization is zero almost everywhere (see Fig. \ref{Fluc2}(b)).
-The occupation numbers display sharp values of $n_{i,\sigma}=1$ at some sites (see Fig. \ref{Fluc2}(b)) (they were also present in the DMRG calculations of disordered ribbons, see Ref.\cite{Yang2022}).
+Let us discuss the strongly disordered phase within the region $\Gamma/U\gg 1$ as indicated in Figure \ref{phase_diagram_2}(e).
+The topological order is destroyed once the disorder strength reaches a sufficiently high level, for example, $\beta = 0$ at $(U,\Gamma, \delta N) = (t,15t, 0)$.
+Within this region, both edge charge-transfer correlations and charge fractionalization are not well-defined, implying a TEE of zero.
+In Figure \ref{Fluc2}(a), site occupation numbers in weak ($\Gamma = 0.03 t$) and strong ($\Gamma = 15 t$) disorder regimes are shown side by side to highlight the difference, where the ones in strong disorder regime highly fluctuate from site to site.
+Moreover, edge magnetization is zero almost everywhere (see Figure \ref{Fluc2}(b)).
+The occupation numbers display sharp values of $n_{i,\sigma}=1$ at some sites, a feature also observed in the density matrix renormalization group calculations of disordered ribbons, as reported in \cite{Yang2022}.

-Another phase, that is, the strongly repulsive phase ($U\gg t$) with no fractional charges and zigzag edge correlations, is shown in Fig. \ref{phase_diagram_2}(e).
-In this case, $\beta\approx 0$.
-The $q_A$–$E$ diagram in Fig. \ref{Fluc2}(c) displays the nonperturbative nature of disorder in this regime: the values $q_A$ are scattered between $0$ and $1$ in the limit $\Gamma\rightarrow0$, whereas they are restricted to the four solid lines at $\Gamma = 0$.
-Also, the $(E, q_A)$ distribution indicates that in a strongly repulsive regime, even with the presence of disorder, there is still a large energy gap.
-There are no states with $q_A\approx 1/2$ near the mid-gap energy, as shown in Fig. \ref{Fluc2}(c).
-The A and B components of the wave function of the states with $q_A\approx 1/2$ near the gap edges $\pm\Delta/2$ overlap (see Fig. \ref{Fluc2}(d)).
-For a stronger disorder (larger values of $\Gamma$), the gap is filled with states such that the DOS is finite at $E = 0$, as shown in Fig. \ref{Fluc2}(e).
+Another phase emerges in the form of the strongly repulsive phase ($U\gg t$) where fractional charges and zigzag edge correlations become non-existent.
+As depicted in Figure \ref{phase_diagram_2}(e), $\beta\approx 0$ characterizes this phase.
+The $q_A$–$E$ diagram in Figure~\ref{Fluc2}(c) {highlights} the nonperturbative nature of disorder in this regime: the values $q_A$ are scattered across the entire spectrum between $0$ and $1$ as $\Gamma\rightarrow 0$, whereas they are restricted to the four solid lines at $\Gamma = 0$.
+Also, the $(E, q_A)$ distribution indicates that in this strongly repulsive regime, even with the presence of disorder, a large energy gap persists.
+There are no states with $q_A\approx 1/2$ in the vicinity the midgap energy, as illustrated in Figure~\ref{Fluc2}(c).
+The A- and B-components of the wave function of the states with $q_A\approx 1/2$ near the gap edges $\pm\Delta/2$ overlap, as revealed in Figure \ref{Fluc2}(d).
+For a stronger disorder (equivalently a larger value of $\Gamma$), the gap becomes increasingly filled with states, leading to a DOS finite at $E = 0$, as shown in Figure \ref{Fluc2}(e).